dorisep/meta_gui/README.md

 While many streaming services have playlists and access to new releasses, I grew tired of feeling bound to algorithyms and coallating my own playlists.

-What I really wanted was a raw dump of albums into a list that I could listen to and select from regardless of my listening history of derived preferences.
+What I really wanted was a raw dump of albums into a list that I could listen to and select from regardless of my listening history or derived preferences.

 That led to the aformentioned applications.
 Which also grew as I decided to flesh out my understanding of python and development overall.